eulersson/notes/content/ESL/English Class 1.md

 << ø | [[English Class 2]] >>

 ## Learning Goals
-- Alphabet A-Z.
+- Alphabet A-Z
-- Numbers 1-20.
+- Numbers 1-20
-- Shapes.
+- Shapes
 - How many \_\_\_?
-- There is / There are.
+- There is / There are

 ## Material
 - [ ] Bag with 20 words to be dictated.